buzdale/RDSTools/README.md

 USAGE:

+        describeRDS -c
+        Calculates average CPU usage last 5 minutes

         describeRDS -d <dbInstance>
-        describes Database Instance - If blank describes all in the Region.
+        Describes Database Instance - If blank describes all in the Region.

        describeRDS -l
-        lists databaseInstances in region
+        Lists databaseInstances in region

        describeRDS -f
         Shows free storage in GBytes for all non-aurora dbInstances.